-You can easily Auto-ban.
-This feature allows you to automatically ban IPs which get repeatedly blocked.
+This feature allows you to automatically and temporarily ban IP addresses which get repeatedly blocked.
 This can be prove to be an effective measure against malicious users who try to probe your site for vulnerabilities.
 You MUST enable logging of blocked requests for this feature to work.
 You can set the following options to define how Admin Tools will behave in those cases: